 - Agricultural workers’ rights: 1 (877) 250-2016, Press 7

 - 24/7, se habla espanol

 Please consider using these alternatives to calling the Omaha Police Department or 911 when faced with a situation that calls for de-escalation and/or intervention.
-We can abolish the police by not calling the police.

 We have tried to indicate where police or law enforcement may work with the alternative resources listed; please let us know if you have any concerns about these resources.